 The visual effect is further enhanced thanks to the elongated hour markers.
 Crafted either from steel or gold, the baton-shaped indices are so long that the date aperture can’t help but to mercilessly cut through them splitting them in 1:2 proportion.

-As you can see on the pictures, the hour markers are painted with white luminous substance that, together with lume-covered hour and minute hands (that, too, seem to be slightly longer than usual) make it easy to read the watch in darkness.
+As you can see on the pictures, the hour markers are painted with a white luminous substance that, together with lume-covered hour and minute hands (that, too, are slightly longer than usual) make it easy to read the watch in darkness.

-Not sure about you guys, but to me this, as well as the rather unusual decorative pattern on the dial, strongly reminds those vintage, tube-powered Grundig radios from 1960s.
+Not sure about you guys, but to me, this, as well as the rather unusual decorative pattern on the dial, strongly reminds those vintage, tube-powered Grundig radios from the 1960s.

 Another interesting thing about this timekeeper is an unorthodox shape of its case.
 Featuring a recessed setting crown and a pair of unusual lugs, the body is around 42 millimeters in diameter and is just 13 millimeters in height, which makes it an extremely comfortable everyday watch with a sporty character.

 According to the brand’s press release, the watches are powered by their own caliber LS0004 automatic chronometer movement.
-Based on the well-known ETA 2892-A2 ebauche with key parts replaced with in-house components in order to make the mechanism even more reliable and accurate (although only time will tell how good the “in-house” replacements parts are in the long run,) as well with the standard rotor replaced with a winding system design by an independent Swiss watchmaker Mr. Vianney Halter.
+Based on the well-known ETA 2892-A2 blank caliber with key parts replaced with in-house components in order to make the mechanism even more reliable and accurate (although only time will tell how good the “in-house” replacements parts are in the long run,) as well with the standard rotor replaced with a winding system design by an independent Swiss watchmaker Mr. Vianney Halter.

-Prices are still to be announced, but it is reported that the watch will start at some €9000 for a version in stainless steel case.
-A variation in rose gold body of the same size will probably be twice as expensive.
+Prices are still to be announced, but it is reported that the watch will start at some €9000 for a version in a stainless steel case.
+A variation in the rose gold body of the same size will probably be twice as expensive.

 Lehmann-Schramberg Intemporal Zeigerdatum (Pointer Date) specification